 I personally use Godaddy Website Builder.
 However, having to pay the monthly cost is adding up quickly.
 They just recently had a price increase.
 Yikes!
 While a few dollars doesn’t matter that much, it can add up over the long-term.

-2020 Update: I no longer use Go Daddy but use a WordPress blog.
+2022 Update: I no longer use Go Daddy but use a WordPress blog.
 Take my advice and START ON WORDPRESS before anything else.
 Otherwise, when you qualify for the big ad companies, you will have to change everything over to WordPress (ad company preferences) which is extremely time-consuming.
-(If you need to sign up for a new blog, try bluehost for the cheapest options.)

 So, my advice is to shop around BEFORE you decide on a platform and make a purchase to have hosting.
 I personally like the ease of use I get with Godaddy website builder, so I am committed to continuing to use them.
 You can easily find reviews online and hear from experienced users.
 Some things to consider are as follows: Here are 5 things to consider before you start a blog: